 Georgia, Tbilisi, Feb.
 25 / Trend, N. Kirtzkhalia /

-Establishing a visa-free regime with EU countries is of vital importance to Georgia, Georgian President Mikheil Saakashvili said at a joint press conference with EU Commissioner for Home Affairs Cecilia Malmström today.
+Russia will never cede to Georgia, especially on Abkhazia and South Ossetia, Georgian President Mikheil Saakashvili said at a joint briefing with the European Commissioner for Home Affairs Cecilia Malmström in Tbilisi on Monday.

 Do you have any feedback?
 Contact our journalist at email@example.com